 She knew since the Dark Tournament, when they had lived in close quarters, her room adjacent to his.

-Opening the door, she found him thrashing in a tangle of sheets, brow soaked with sweat.
-In slumber, his face lost its hard look and with his already petite stature, she thought he looked almost looked childlike.
-At that moment, regardless of consequences, she wanted to comfort him.
-When she leaned over him, brushing the sweaty hair that clung to his forehead, he grabbed her in his sleeping frenzy and pulled her awkwardly into his arms.
-Because his movements relented and his breathing calmed, she stayed there until the sky began to lighten.
+She found him thrashing in a tangle of sheets, brow soaked with sweat.
+In slumber, Hiei's face lost its hard look, and with his already petite stature, she thought he looked almost looked childlike.
+At that moment, regardless of repercussions, Botan wanted badly to comfort him.
+So she leaned over him, and brushed the sweaty hair that clung to his face aside.
+Instinctively and still dazed in sleep, Hiei he grabbed her wrist pulled her awkwardly into his arms.
+Because his movements relented and his breathing calmed, Botan stayed there until the sky began to lighten.

 She was a deader than a dead woman if he ever found out.